humdrum-tools/humdrum-documentation/guide/ch25/index.md

 In this chapter we have introduced two types of similarity tools:
-<span class="tool">correl</span> and
+<span class="tool">correl</span> and <span class="tool">simil</span>.
-<span class="tool">simil</span>.
-For both tools, the criterion of
-similarity depends on the user's choice of input representation.
+For both tools, the criterion of similarity depends on the user's choice of input representation.
 For example, if the input represents fret-board finger patterns, then the similarity measures will reflect fret-board fingering similarity.
 Users need to choose carefully the type of pre-processing required to address the specific domain of interest.

-In particular, we noted that the Humdrum **accent** provides a useful way of pre-processing passages so that only the structurally most important notes are considered during processing.
+In particular, we noted that the Humdrum <span class="tool">accent</span>
+provides a useful way of pre-processing passages so that only the structurally most important notes are considered during processing.

 The <span class="tool">correl</span> command provides a way for measuring *parametric* similarity &mdash; where similarity is based on numerical resemblance.
-By contrast, the <span class="tool">simil</span> command provides a way for measuring *non-parametric* similarity: similar inputs are ones that require the least editing in order for one input to be made equivalent to the other.
+By contrast, the <span class="tool">simil</span>
+command provides a way for measuring *non-parametric* similarity: similar inputs are ones that require the least editing in order for one input to be made equivalent to the other.
 We saw that <span class="tool">simil</span> allows the user to define the edit penalties associated with different kinds of modifications.
 This allows the user to tailor the similarity measures to better suit the type of data being considered.

-The tools described in this chapter complement the pattern searching tools (such as <span class="tool">patt</span>,
-<span class="tool">pattern</span> and <span class="unix">grep</span>) described earlier.
+The tools described in this chapter complement the pattern searching tools (such as <span class="tool">patt</span>, <span class="tool">pattern</span> and <span class="unix">grep</span>) described earlier.